alexandrursu/palindrome/README.md

 - **server** will be served at http://localhost:3001

 > Note:
-Client is currently configured to use API from `http://api.thejs.ca/messages`, you will have to change API hosting to `localhost:3001/messages` in `clinet/src/constants.js` when you're running project locally.
+Client is currently configured to use API from `http://159.89.182.50:3001/messages`, you will have to change API hosting to `localhost:3001/messages` in `clinet/src/constants.js` when you're running project locally.
+Also api will be available at `http://api.thejs.ca/messages` as soon as DNS will be updated.
+## Running Functional Tests.
+To run functional tests for Palindrome REST API:
+- Run `npm test`

-## Docker + DigitalOcean
+## Docker + DigitalOcean.
 The application is deployed to a Cloud Provider (DigitalOcean) using Docker and DigitalOcean Droplets.

 ## MongoDB
 Database is hosted on mLab cloud MongoDB service.
 Connection url `mongodb://root:Palindrome1@ds125293.mlab.com:25293/palindrome` is stored in `variables.env` file which was committed for **demo purpouse** only.
 In real world scenario this file would be added only on server hosting or configs would be defined in the hosting environment variables.

-## API Documentation
+## API Documentation.
 Link to the documentation: https://alexandrursu.github.io/palindrome-swagger/

 ### Details: